Aryan21-ops/Attendance-Management-Web-Application-main/README.md

-# ATTENDIFY - Attendance Management Web Application
+# DocDash - Document Tracking Web Application

-Welcome to *ATTENDIFY*, an Attendance Management Web Application designed to simplify the process of tracking attendance for both administrators and employees.
-Built with ReactJS, NodeJS (Express), and MySQL, ATTENDIFY provides a seamless and intuitive interface for efficient attendance management.
+Welcome to *DOCDASH*, an Document Tracking  Web Application designed to simplify the process of tracking documents for both administrators and Users.
+Built with ReactJS, NodeJS (Express), and MongoDB, DOCDASH provides a seamless and intuitive interface for efficient documenttracking.

 ## Features

 ### General Features

-- *Home Page*: An introduction to ATTENDIFY.
+- *Home Page*: An introduction to DOCDASH.
 - *About Page*: Information about the purpose and functionality of the application.
-- *Services Page*: Describes the services offered by ATTENDIFY.
+- *Services Page*: Describes the services offered by DOCDASH.
 - *Contact Page*: Enables users to get in touch with administrators.

 ### User Authentication

 - *Signup Page*: Allows new users to create accounts.
-- *Login Page*: Secure login with two roles – Admin and Employee.
+- *Login Page*: Secure login with two roles – Admin and Users.

 ### Admin Dashboard

-- *List of Present Employees*: Display a list of employees currently present.
+- *List of Present Users*: Display a list of user currently present.
 - *Manage Team*: Organize and manage employee teams.
 - *Employee Information*: Access detailed information about each employee.
 - *Mark Attendance*: Manually mark attendance for employees.